FourBoiga/engineering-portfolio/dac-system/README.md

 - **Limited Chip Availability:** Used older USB-to-I²S chip intentionally to match existing knowledge and avoid unnecessary software complexity.
 - **Signal Separation:** Long rectangular PCB and careful placement reduced analog/digital interference.
 - **Assembly Constraints:** Component sizing and via selection simplified manual soldering and cost efficiency.
+- **USB-C:** Impedence matching the USB-C connectors data lines presented to be very challenging.
+The data lines are required to be a specific width and distance from each other.
+However, the pins being on opposit sides from where they needed posed many issues.
+In order to fix this problem I placed the USB-C connector onto the back of the board there by flipping the pins.

 ---